HS Code for Hair Extensions in the USA: What Importers Should Know?

 StepWhat to Check

-Product materialHuman hair, synthetic fiber, or mixed material
+Product materialHuman hair, synthetic fiber, animal hair, or mixed material

-Product typeTape-in, weft, I tip, K tip, wig, ponytail, or bulk hair
+Product typeTape-in, weft, I-tip, K-tip, clip-in, wig, ponytail, or bulk hair

-U.S. HTS searchCheck current code in the official HTS database
+U.S. HTS searchCheck the current code in the official HTS database

-Broker confirmationAsk a licensed customs broker before import
+Broker confirmationAsk a licensed customs broker before shipment

 A wholesale buyer once told us that her shipment was delayed because the product description on the invoice did not match the broker’s classification notes.
 The product itself was not the problem.
 The description was too vague.